wuvel/jekyll-klise/_posts/writeup/idor/2021-01-03-idor-filkom.md

 <figcaption>Fig 5.
 "Cetak Kuitansi" menu.</figcaption>
 </figure>

-If I press the "Cetak Kuitansi" button, i got redirected to the print receipt page .
+If I press the "Cetak Kuitansi" button, i got redirected to the print receipt page.

 <figure>
 <a href="Picture5.png"><img src="Picture5.png" /></a>
 <figcaption>Fig 6.
 Print receipt page.</figcaption>
 </figure>

-On that page there is a short semester application program form along with the shor semester study plan card.
-The information shown below are student's NIM, name, study program, GPA of the previous semster, etc. and we can also see additional information in such a phone number and email.
+On that page there is a short semester application program form along with the short semester study plan card.
+The information shown above are student's NIM, name, study program, GPA of the previous semster, etc. and we can also see additional information in such a phone number and email.

 Immediately, I changed my NIM to someone else's NIM.
-Here, I will use the previous NIM "185150200111018".
+Here, I will use the previous NIM, "***xxxx1018"***.
 Again, I can access someone else's short semeser receipt through this IDOR vulnerability!

 <figure>
 <a href="Picture6.png"><img src="Picture6.png" /></a>